AJMansfield/Intelligence-Core-Public/kttu02.md

 ----

-You work alongside the ... what were you going to refer to them as?
+You work alongside the ... what were they, exactly, anyway?

-They'd identified as '_Ksip-pukt-sim-nmi_' or something like that, using some subtle alien pronounciations that your human mouth couldn't quite articulate, but you had a sense that this was a name for just this particular group, and you hadn't quite been able to communicate desire to know their name for the species as a whole.
+They group had identified as '_Ksip-pukt-sim-nmi_' or something of the sort, using some subtle alien pronounciations that your human mouth couldn't quite articulate, but that appeared to be a name for this group in particular, and you hadn't quite been able to communicate desire to know their name for the species as a whole.

 Anyway, you work alongside the halflings for several more hours,